What is a machine? – 3 idiots machine definition breakdown

 RC Airplane Series – All Articles (You are at Part – 3 !)

 In this specific article, we are going to learn about the working of GPS.
-In the upcoming articles, we will be dealing with the interfacing of of GPS module with the Arduino.
-I feel that it’s important to know the working of the module which we use in our project instead of just learning about ‘how to make the module throw it’s data values at us”…..
+In the upcoming articles, we will be dealing with the interfacing of the GPS module with the Arduino.
+I feel that it’s important to know the working of the module which we use in our project instead of just learning about ‘how to make the module throw its data values at us”

 GPS stands for Global Positioning System and is mainly used to locate the exact location of the receiver with the help of data which it gives (out of which most important is Longitude and Latitude coordinates)